stashpad/realm-bug-cli/README.md

 steps I follow in this video are outlined below.

 I have sped up the "waiting" section of the video, which took about 3 minutes in real time.
-During those three minutes I'm refreshing the Atlas page to look at the Node collection and running "Print nodes" on the CLI to inspect the data that is present locally.
+During time I'm refreshing the Atlas page to look at the Node collection and running "Print nodes" on the CLI to inspect the data that is present locally.

 https://github.com/stashpad/realm-bug-cli/assets/4733059/fb21f172-312e-4f44-8dc9-f8bc0c59780d